andresmatasuarez/bars-web/wp-content/plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.3.3 =
+* Updated jquery request for IFRAME requests and insertion menu to accommodate for new WordPress 3.6 registered script structure

+= 2.3.2 =
+* Fixed an issue with the IE version detection snippet
+* Check out SlideDeck App for using SlideDeck on non-WordPress projects!

+= 2.3.1 =
+* Fixing corrupt commit

+= 2.3 =
+* Removed Twitter Feed from Manage Page
+* Adjust registered script handling in IFRAME mode to make better accommodation for schema-less URLs
+* Updated lense templates for better Lazy Loading handling
+* Removed Twitter as a source
+* Flickr Author links for Groups fixed

+= 2.2.2 =
+* Revised SlideDeck Branding

+= 2.2.1 =
+* Fixed an indexing issue with Lazy Loading Videos
+* Flickr content source: fixed author URL linking for groups
+* Fixed a PHP notice in the widget class

+= 2.2 =
+* Fixed the `expansion_factor is not defined` error.
+* Fixed the `_preferred_image_size` is not defined error.
+* Added groudwork for custom CSS (available in Professional and higher).
+* Fixed issue where some SlideDeck scripts were being output on other plugin pages (eg: Gravity Forms)
+* Tool Kit Lens: Thumbnail images are now centered within the cropped frame.
+* Reporter Lens: Fixed an issue where the layout might not change even with an empty title.
+* Now includes Lazy Loading for image slides.
+* Now includes Lazy Loading for video slides.

 = 2.1.20130325 =
 * Reporter Lens: Fixed an issue where multiple decks on one page would not navigate correctly.
 * Renamed language files for proper inclusion